Eldritch Instinct System Reference Document (v0.8)

 Motivations

-- NPCs act independently of the PCs and are guided by their own motivations.
+- NPCs act independently of the investigators and are guided by their own motivations.

-- They remember what the characters say and do, and how they affect the world.
+- They remember what the investigators say and do, and how they affect the world.

 - NPCs and even monsters don’t want to die.
 Infuse their own self-interest and will to live into every personality.